Last updated on October 31, 2023

 8. Press “Use touch control” and then select your Mac of choice.

-9. A four-digit PIN will appear on your iPhone.
+9. A 4-digit PIN will appear on your iPhone.
 Input this PIN in the Steam pop-up on your Mac and then click “OK”.

 10. A Testing Network screen will appear on your iPhone.
-Once the test is complete, press “OK” in the Network Test Complete pop-up on your phone.
+Once the test is complete, press “Continue” in the Network Test Complete pop-up on your phone.

 11. Press “Start Playing” and your Mac screen will become visible on your phone.